turbinenreiter/MicroPythonSmallSats/text/Motivation.md

 The Python programming language is explicitly designed to aid readability and it has therefore the potential to address the rising complexity of space software systems simply by being easy to use.
 Better readability makes it easier for programmers to understand the code written by others, or older code written by themselves, which eases development and maintenance.

-## Using CubeSats to drive adoption of new technologies
+## Using CubeSats to drive Adoption of New Technologies

 Although choosing the right language for the task is significant in managing complexity, the choice of language is often severely constricted.
 The choices are not made by project-based criteria, but organizational ones.
 The chosen languages are the ones that “have always been used”, that “everyone else uses”, that are already “available for the development system” or that are required in order to “satisfy contractual obligations” [@howatt].